ThomasVitale/cartographer-blueprints/README.md

 * `tekton-write-config-template`: it provides a template to publish deployment configuration to a container registry or Git repository for promotion to a specific environment.
 * `tekton-write-config-and-pr-template`: it provides a template to publish deployment configuration to a Git repository for promotion to a specific environment via a pull request.

-### Delivery (Cartographer)

-* `deliverable-template`: it generates a Deliverable object used by Cartographer to trigger the deployment phase of the path to production.
+### Deliverable (Carvel and Flux)

+* `deliverable-carvel-app-config-template`: it uses Carvel to generate a deliverable resource (`App`) for deploying the application on a Kubernetes cluster.
+* `deliverable-flux-kustomization-template`: it uses Flux to generate a deliverable resource (`GitRepository` and `Kustomization`) for deploying the application on a Kubernetes cluster.

 ### Deploy (Carvel)

-* `app-local-deployment-template`: it runs an application packaged as a Carvel `App` as part of a local workflow.
+* `app-local-deployment-template`: it runs an application packaged as a Carvel `App` from local configuration.
-* `app-remote-deployment-template`: it runs an application packaged as a Carvel `App` as part of a remote workflow.
+* `app-gitops-deployment-template`: it runs an application packaged as a Carvel `App` from remote configuration (Git or OCI registry), based on either Carvel or Flux.

 ## 🎯&nbsp; Configuration